 - Add the rest of the ingredient into the cake batter, alternating between the dry ingredients and the Milk

-I always recommend using a Hand Mixer when creaming the butter and sugar together.
-If the two ingredients are not well mixed, you will see your batter split when you add your eggs.
+I highly recommend using a Stand Mixer or Hand Mixer when creaming the butter and sugar together.
+If the two ingredients are not well mixed (or not mixed for long enough), you will see your batter split when you add your eggs.

 3. Put the apple upside-down cake together:

 Putting together any upside-down cake is super easy.
-Just like for my Blackberry Upside-Down Cake, you simply need to put the fruits at the bottom of your pan and cover it with the cake batter.
+Just like for my Blackberry Upside-Down Cake or my Upside-Down Plum Cake, you simply need to put the fruits at the bottom of your pan and cover it with the cake batter.

 - Line a 22cm / 9inch springform pan with baking paper and place the caramelised apples on the bottom of the pan.
 Start by making a first circle in the centre of the pan, then make your way around towards the edges of the pan.
 Pour any leftover juice and caramel over the fruits.

 - Pour the cake batter over the apples.
-The apples should be fully covered.
+The apples should be fully covered – use an offset spatula or a silicone spatula to gently spread out the batter if needed.

 - Bake for 20 to 25 minutes, then leave to cool for at least 15 minutes.